allenmercer/snappass/README.md

 * **Azure DNS**: Manages the custom domains (e.g., `snappass.eng.ailevate.com` and `www.snappass.eng.ailevate.com`) and the managed TLS certificates.
 * **Azure Log Analytics**: A central workspace that collects diagnostic logs and metrics from all resources for monitoring and auditing.

-[Image of a cloud architecture diagram for Snappass]

 ---
 ## 🚀 Deployment